You are probably reading this because you are buying or dealing with a property which is now or which you intend to be owned by two or more parties.

 - you can own different shares of the property

 - the property doesn’t automatically go to the other owners if you die

 - you can pass on your share of the property in your will

-Neither type of joint ownership is unchangeable but it is much easier to go from joint tenants to tenants in common than the other way round, so it is worth taking some time to evaluate what will be the best form of joint ownership for you at the outset, if you can.
+Neither type of joint ownership is unchangeable but it is much easier to go from joint tenants to tenants in common than the other way round, so it is worth taking some time to work out what will be the best form of joint ownership for you at the outset, if you can.

 If you do need to change the type of ownership you first select, you can change from being:

 - joint tenants to tenants in common, for example if you divorce or separate and want to leave your share of the property to someone else

 - tenants in common to joint tenants, for example if you get married and want to have equal rights to the whole property

 - or, of course, from sole ownership to tenants in common or joint tenants, for example, if you want to add your partner as joint owner.